jcolag/silver-bat-01-seeking-refuge/text/15-abyss.md

 On the way up, Dad walks up to a clothing kiosk that looks to mostly sell shawls and jackets.
 He flashes some sort of hand signal to the owner and, when he nods, nods back and hands him a roll of cash.
 Presumably, it's preparation for the trip down.

-Looking down below us, I can see the entire spider-web of catwalks, miles of walkways criss-crossing and traversing the block, along with the occasional elevated road.
+Looking down below us, I can see the entire spider-web of catwalks, miles of walkways crisscrossing and traversing the block, along with the occasional elevated road.
 Because natural light doesn't penetrate far down from here, it's bustling at all hours, with day often indistinguishable from night except by clock.

 We approach the target by the highest catwalks, the operation being set up in the top floor of a building in the center.
 We're both wearing what my father calls a Silver Bat "uniform," the contents of that secretive briefcase Dad handed me back at my apartment:  Dark blue tactical pants with mostly concealed pockets, a matching turtleneck shirt, and cap with a dark reddish-brown fabric belt.
 As we reach the entrance, I see the intent as my father unrolls the turtleneck up over his mouth and puts on tinted glasses and the cap:  It's a simple mask.
 I follow suit and also suddenly realize all the times when I was growing up that one or the other of my parents showed up to an event wearing something similar but with a blazer on over the turtleneck, making them suddenly look the part of an iconoclastic board room executive who cares more about fashion than the ins and outs of their own business.